 A kitchen makeover can be the perfect way to impress guests, add value to your property or simply make you feel cosier in your own home.
 Certain kitchen design trends have become tacky or outdated over the years.
 Getting rid of these and opting for a few modern and classic touches could help to make your humble abode feel like the home of a millionaire.
-Here are just a few remodelling tips worth considering.
+Getting inspired to redesign your kitchen is quite simple really, just have a look at kitchens through the years.
+Below I’ve highlighted some of the periods…

 Top up your counter top